amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 Finally, I would conclude by saying that, when weighing the pros and cons with regard to all attributes, I'm sticking to my first choice because Gradient Boosting gives fairly good results (in particular regarding the F-score resulting in good performance in terms of Recall and Precision) and, with regards of numbers of records, 13 is an acceptable execution time.

 ### Question 4 - Describing the Model in Layman's Terms

-* In one to two paragraphs, explain to *CharityML*, in layman's terms, how the final model chosen is supposed to work.
-Be sure that you are describing the major qualities of the model, such as how the model is trained and how the model makes a prediction.
-Avoid using advanced mathematical jargon, such as describing equations.

 **To describe and explain Gradient Boosting Classifier in detail, we must first understand the principle of a decision tree model**